Lullabot/information-security-policy/physical/lost-devices.md

 The Apple support site has more information about how to use [Find My Phone and Find My Mac](https://support.apple.com/en-us/HT205362) features.

 On both iOS and OS X you can put contact info on the lock screen.
-On iOS, you need to either use a provisioning profile, jailbreak, or [use an app to burn info into an image](http://www.cnet.com/how-to/how-to-add-emergency-contact-info-to-your-iphone-lock-screen/).
 For OS X, it's under "Security & Privacy" in System Preferences.
 Make sure your phone number or email isn't only accessible on your phone!

+On iOS you can [use an app to burn info into an image](http://www.cnet.com/how-to/how-to-add-emergency-contact-info-to-your-iphone-lock-screen/).
+If the phone is lost you can also display contact information on the lock screen of the lost device using the "Find My iPhone" screen in iCloud.

+### Add emergency contact info to your phone

+Finally, you can add [emergency contact information](http://www.pcmag.com/article2/0,2817,2489237,00.asp) to your phone.
+Emergency information is accessible on a locked device, and will provide an additional way for someone to find the owner of a device.

 ### What to do when you've lost a device